SCONUL Spring Conference 2026

 Defending Openness in a Fragmenting World

-The next generation of students: a discussion on Gen Z and Alpha
+The next generation of students: How prepared are libraries for a future shaped by Gen Z and Alpha learners?

 Lightning talks